Remember, no question is a stupid question.

 Q: Where do we meet for the consultation?

-A: Typically a coffee shop, the venue/location of your shoot, or even your home.
+A: Typically my studio, located at 126 S. Main St in Jefferson, OR.
 Or, we can skype, chat on the phone, email, Google-Hang - I'm FLEXIBLE.
 I just want to get to know you a little before your shoot.
 It makes me better at my job.

 Q: Do you offer your RAW files for sale in any packages?